-Xiaoxia (Sasha) is an Assistant Professor of Accounting at the University of Utah.
+Xiaoxia is an Associate Professor of Accounting at the University of Utah.
 Xiaoxia’s research focuses on effects of contracting environment on executive compensation design, and using contracting to resolve agency problems and to improve efficiencies across investment, disclosure and financing decisions.
 Her recent research also studies implications of changes in compensation disclosure regulations for the information environment.
-She teaches Principles of Accounting at the University of Utah.
+She teaches Value & Management Accounting and Principles of Accounting at the University of Utah.
 Xiaoxia holds a Ph.D. in Business Administration from the University of Minnesota.
 She did her undergraduate study at the University of Science and Technology of China.

 We examine the extent to which participation constraints influence CEO annual equity grants.
 Studying CEO equity grants over the period 2006-2016 and using equity grants to compensation peers as a proxy for the reservation equity grant level, we find that the reservation wage in equity is a determinant of the magnitude of equity grants.
 We also find that firms are more likely to meet the peer grant levels when there is higher labor market competition and when the firm discloses that key personnel is a risk factor.
 CEO turnover is more likely when the firm grants equity below the peer level.
 Further, firms are less likely to meet peer equity grant levels and increase cash compensation when the CEO holds a large portfolio of equity incentives.
 Overall, the results suggest that the participation constraint influences annual equity grants and that firms consider the potential costs of providing too much equity.